seriohub/vui-docs/enterprise/index.md

 ---
 id: for-enterprises
-title: For Enterprises
+title: VUI for Enterprises – Unlock Pro Features and Dedicated Support
-description: Learn how your company can benefit from VUI, support its development, and unlock advanced features.
+description: Discover how your organization can benefit from VUI’s advanced capabilities.
+Learn about enterprise-grade features, dedicated support, and how to contribute to the growth of this open-source Kubernetes backup solution.
+keywords: [VUI, Velero, enterprise backup, Kubernetes, Pro features, enterprise support, open source, Kubernetes recovery, DevOps tools]
+sidebar: false
 ---

 # For Enterprises